Home/Supplements/Glucosamine Sulfate

 Instructions

 1. 1.
-In a large bowl, combine cooked quinoa, cherry tomatoes, cucumber, and red onion.
+In a large bowl, combine cooked quinoa, cherry tomatoes, cucumber, red onion, and parsley.

 2. 2.
 In a small bowl, whisk together olive oil, lemon juice, glucosamine sulfate, salt, and pepper.